bmwcarit/ramses-composer-docs/doc/basics/conventions/README.md

 ![](./struct_array_uniform.png)

+Struct and struct array uniforms are flattened by Ramses into set of properties.
+Each element of uniform is represented as individual property in Ramses Composer:

+* `struct.member` for struct element
+* `struct[index].member` for struct array element

-Both struct and array of structs uniforms are flattened by Ramses itself into `struct.member` or `struct[index].member` uniform names and are represented as independent properties.
-This means structs or arrays of structs can't be linked with a single link for the entire entity.
+This means struct and struct array uniforms can't be linked with a single link for the entire entity.
+They should be linked as individual properties.

 ## Semantic Uniforms